 Estadio Latinoamericano was nearly full for the Sunday afternoon series opener.
 The stadium has undergone a few cosmetic renovations; a new paint job and scoreboard have done wonders to improve the overall aesthetic of the ballpark.
 (Please note, all videos available in 1080p HD)

 There was a little bit of pomp and ceremony prior to the game; uncharacteristic for Cuban amateur sport.
 The Villa Clara starting lineup was introduced and received only minimal jeering.
 The hometown Industriales, of course, received a loud ovation.
-Blue Jays fans, take note: not once did the Havana fans boo any of their own players! (for the intros, at least)
+Blue Jays fans, take note: not once did the Havana fans boo any of their own players during the introductions!

 It didn’t take long to be provided with a stark reminder as to how the game of baseball in Cuba is played so much differently than the Major Leagues.
 The starting pitcher of the Industriales walked the first two batters he faced.
 With a 2-1 count to the second hitter in the Villa Clara lineup, Industriales manager Lazaro Vargas motioned to get a reliever up and warming in the bullpen.
 A sacrifice fly, a walk and base hit later and the starting pitcher’s day was done – with one third of an inning in the books.

 As you may or may not be able to tell in the player intro video above, the Industriales player to receive the loudest ovation was The Great Malleta.
-Alexander Malleta is the personable, slugging first baseman for the Industriales.
+Alexander Malleta is the personable slugger and first baseman for the Industriales.
 He was also the backup first baseman for the Cuban World Baseball Classic Team (behind Hector Olivera) in 2009.
 He’s also a showman, and on this day he did not disappoint.
 Watch as “Mayeton” pimps a home run into the right field bleachers:

 He also came through with a double to deep centrefield.
 In spite of the fact that the Industriales were down five, maybe six runs at that point, it did not seem to matter.
 The Havana fans cheered like they had just won the national championship: